hci-lab-um/heuristics-for-test-tool-design/README.md

-# Heuristics for Test Tool Design
+# idea-t: A Framework of Heuristics for Test Tool Design
 _Developed by: [Isabel Evans](mailto:isabel.evans.17@um.edu.mt) - University of Malta_

-These 12 heuristic questions are intended to provoke thought and ideas when designing or choosing a test tool.
+the idea-t framework contains 12 heuristic questions and supporting information which are intended to provoke thought and ideas when designing or choosing a test tool.
 Elsewhere in this repository are explanations and action lists for each heuristic, plus background to the research.

 A [quick-start / recap page](Heuristics-fast-path.md) and a downloadable [meeting agenda using the heuristics as prompts](Heuristics-list-for-quick-meeting.pdf) are available, and can be used to start a conversation before deep diving into this repository.
 Review all the heuristics, and then decide where you need to deep-dive.
 You are unlikely to use the heuristics in a linear 1-12 way; you are more likely to iterate between the heuristics, finding out more about "Why?" as you explore "Who?" and "Context?"